RudolfVonKrugstein/jshaskell-blog/android_ghc/android_ghc.md

 apply patch 2 and 3 from http://web.archiveorange.com/archive/v/j7U5dAvNego9GwzeIPFn (0001-Set-up-for-QNXNTO-OS.patch not needed).
 These are needed for a cross compile.

+To make the android os known to the build system, apply [introduce-android-os.patch][introduce-android-os].

 Some more patches are needed!
 To inform llvm of the target architecture, apply [mtriple.patch][mtriple].
 I wonder if one should also add a data layout here???